 After Comfort in Log 47

 I am an Associate Professor of Architecture and Chair of the Graduate Group in Architecture (PhD Program) at the University of Pennsylvania Stuart Weitzman School of Design.
-My research and teaching are organized around two major trajectories: the first involves an archivally-rich revisionist history of architectural modernism, demonstrating the significance of environmental concerns to historical developments in the field.
-The second involves providing a theoretical framework for architects and others to engage the climate crisis.
+My research and teaching are organized around two major trajectories: the first involves an archivally-rich environmental history of architectural modernism.
+The second involves conributing to a theoretical framework for architects and others to engage the climate crisis.

-Modern Architecture and Climate further expands the archive of architectural environmentalism that is revealed in my first book, A House in the Sun: Modern Architecture and Solar Energy in the Cold War (Oxford University Press 2016).
+Modern Architecture and Climate builds on my first book, A House in the Sun: Modern Architecture and Solar Energy in the Cold War (Oxford University Press 2016).
 Mid-century experiments in solar house heating relied on new materials and design ideas for both energy efficiency and claims to cultural relevance – first, as an essential aspect of the suburban future, and second, as part of US-organized technical assistance programs in the global south as part of the Cold War.

 At Penn, I work closely with students at all levels of their PhD and MS work - see the PhD website for more details.
 I run research seminars for PhD and MArch students, including a course on the History and Theory of Architecture and Climate as part of the curriculum for the MSD in Environmental Building Design (MSD-EBD).
 I teach in the undergraduate Architecture program, including a First Year Seminar on Architecture in the Anthropocene, the development of which was funded by the UPenn program on Integrating Sustainability Across the Curriculum.

 Architecture, Media, and Climate introduction to Modern Architecture and Climate: Design before Air Conditioning (Princeton University Press, 2020)